-Go through the Landmarks and grant their owners Points ★ as listed.
-Remember that Landmarks need to be connected by road to the rest of the hamlet to be scored at the end of the game, unless explicitly stated otherwise on the tile itself.
+Go through the Landmarks and grant their owners Points $\bigstar$ as listed.
+Remember that Landmarks need to be connected to the road network to be scored at the end of the game, unless explicitly stated otherwise on the tile itself.